 8. Drink a Glass of Milk

 “Milk may help control melatonin production since it is a great source of calcium, a mineral that plays a role in the regulation of melatonin in the body,” explains Palinski-Wade.
-“Milk is also rich in the amino acid tryptophan which has a calming effect on the body.”
+“Milk is also rich in the amino acid tryptophan which is a precursor of melatonin and has a calming effect on the body.”

 BONUS: Know Your Caffeine Limit